Lauren Bennett

-Lauren Diane Bennett (born 23 June 1989) is an English singer who is known for being a member of the girl group G.R.L.
+Lauren Diane Bennett (born 24 June 1989) is an English singer.
+She is known for being a member of the American girl group G.R.L.
 Bennett has also worked with the Paradiso Girls, CeeLo Green, Robin Antin, The Pussycat Dolls, and LMFAO.
 She was featured on the lattermost's 2011 track "Party Rock Anthem", which became her first number one single in the United Kingdom and United States.

 Career

 2007–2010: Paradiso Girls

 Bennett was part of a girl group called the Paradiso Girls.
 The group consisted of seven members at their formation in 2007, but had dropped to five by 2008.
-Each member comes from a different country: Chelsea Korka from the United States, Aria Crescendo from France, Kelly Beckett from Barbados, Shar Mae Amor from the Philippines, and Bennett from England.
+Each member comes from a different country: Chelsea Korka from the United States, Aria Crescendo from France, Shar Mae Amor from the Philippines, and Bennett and Kelly Beckett from the United Kingdom.
 The band was signed to Interscope Records.
 Their debut single, "Patron Tequila", featuring Lil Jon and Eve, was released on 12 May 2009 and reached No. 3 on the Hot Dance Club Play Chart and No. 82 on the Canadian Hot 100.
 After their second single, "Who's My Bitch", was unsuccessful, the group disbanded in 2010.

 2010–2013: Solo career

 Bennett went on to pursue a solo career.
 She was featured in a remix of will.i.am's "I Got It from My Mama".
 She also joined in the Party Rock Tour with LMFAO.
 Later that year, she met CeeLo Green and was featured on his album The Lady Killer on the song "Love Gun".
-The following year, she was featured on LMFAO's international hit "Party Rock Anthem", which sold over 5,000,000 digital downloads in the United States and reached No. 1 in the United States for six weeks, becoming Bennett's first number one single on the US Billboard Hot 100.
+The following year, she was featured on LMFAO's international hit "Party Rock Anthem", which sold over 5,000,000 digital downloads in the United States and topped the Billboard Hot 100 for six weeks, becoming Bennett's first number one single on the chart.
+"Party Rock Anthem" also topped the UK Singles Chart in Bennett's native United Kingdom for four weeks.
 Bennett often works with Robin Antin and is featured in the Pussycat Dolls' second fitness DVD.
 Her debut solo single "I Wish I Wish" was released on 21 November 2011 via Interscope Records.
 The track was written by Esmée Denters, Billy Mann and produced by David Schuler.